Elephants Do Not Forget: Differential Privacy with State Continuity for Privacy Budget: Protocol

 The data owner sets up the system using dataset $\cd$ and initial budget~$\bm{\budget}$ as follows {(the pseudocode is provided in \cref{alg:setup})}.
 It sets initial state~$s_0 = \bot\|\bot \|\bm{\budget}$ with identifier 0.
 Since the data owner provides the dataset that needs to be protected, she generates two symmetric keys~$\datakey$ and~$\statekey$ of an Authenticated Encryption scheme for encrypting the dataset~$\cd$ and state $s_0$ respectively (\cref{line:key1} and~\ref{line:key2} in \cref{alg:setup}).
 The data owner also generates a signing and verification key pair~$\sk_s$ and~$\vk_s$ that TEEs will use to verify that state digests are authentic and have not been tampered with.

 The data owner sends a signature $\sigma \gets \Sign(\sk_s,(0,h_0))$ over a hash of the encrypted state $h_0 \gets \hash(\encs_0)$ and a random~$\nonce$ to the SCM via $\InitState(\nonce, (\sigma_{h_0}, h_0))$.
-In return it obtains a signed reply from SCM, which the data owner checks using $\vk_\scm$ to ensure that a valid state has been loaded on its behalf to an SCM that it trusts (to prevent a person-in-the-middle or replay attacks).
-She then uploads the encrypted dataset $\enccd$, the encrypted state $\encs_0$, and a signature $\sigma_{h_0}$ to the untrusted storage at the server. $\cd$ may need to be padded to the size of the worst-case neighbouring dataset to ensure that size alone does not reveal additional information.
+In return it obtains a signed reply from SCM.
+To prevent a person-in-the-middle or replay attacks from the SCM, the data owner checks that the correct state hash was loaded on SCM and that it is communicating with the SCM it trusts (using $\vk_\scm$) and uses $\nonce$ to check that the reply is current.
+She then uploads the encrypted dataset $\enccd$, the encrypted state $\encs_0$, and a signature $\sigma_{h_0}$ to the untrusted storage at the server.

 The data owner needs to set up a way for a TEE, once initialized, to be able to access the keys $(\datakey, \statekey, \sk_s, \vk_s, \vk_\scm)$ so that it can act on her behalf and answer data analyst's queries.
 There are several ways to do it, including the following two.